 No one wants to be ignored when walking into an unfamiliar setting.
 This is your opportunity to reach out.
 Introduce yourself, ask them what brought them in and if they had a good holiday.
 This simple interaction can have a huge impact.

 This is also a great chance to schedule a short consultation to get a better idea of their fitness experience and fitness goals.
 This is the first time you get to show them what your business is all about.
-After all, a first impression will have a significant impact on your ongoing relationship, so make sure it’s a positive one.
+After all, a first impression will have a significant impact on your ongoing relationship, so make sure it’s a positive one from the first time they check in with your gym membership software.

 2).
 Check in